earkevin11/Hub-Spoke-Architecture/README.md

 - Then there will be other virtual networks that will act as a Spoke network.
 - The traffic coming from Spoke networks will flow through the <em> Hub network </em>.
 - Routing will be taken care by the route tables.
-- Hub metworks will be connected to Spoke network via peering network service.
+- Hub networks will be connected to Spoke network via peering network service.
 - On-Prem networks that need to contact azure virtual networks will also go through the Hub networks.
+- Shared services are placed in the Hub network for example: Azure Firewall, VPN Gateway, Azure Bastion

 <p align="center">